WojtekSzlezak/Loan-default-prediction-SBA/README.md

 # Project description

 The goal of the project was to create an effective model being able to predict if loan will be repaid by borrower or not, therefore if bank should grant a loan.
-Dataset used in the project contains real SBA data concerning borrower and loan itself, however it does not include financial information about the company applying for a loan.
+Dataset used in the project contains real SBA data describing borrower and loan itself, however it does not include financial information about the company applying for a loan.

 The project consists of two parts: prepocessing including feature engineering, data cleaning, data exploring, data visualizations and machine learning including data preparation, models building, models validation and hyperparameters tuning, models evaluation, models dump.